vinod-amagi/amgdoc/getting-started.md

 * Periodical reports on the ingested content is provided over email.

-* In case of issues, Amagi Operations will provide necessary guidance.
+* In case of issues, Amagi Operations will provide necessary support.

 ------